 Student Support Services (SSS) on the Utica Campus offers academic support in the form of professional tutoring and small group interventions, financial aid awareness, college transfer assistance, cultural enrichment, workshops and laptop rentals.

 The Utica Campus offers a men’s and women’s residence hall which puts you close to your classes, activities, and support services.

 Need a ride to campus?
 The Utica Campus offers transportation to students in Utica, Jackson, Vicksburg, Crystal Springs, and Port Gibson.
-The cost for this service is $300 per semester.
-Financial aid may be applied to pay for you transportation fee.
+This service is available for a fee each semester, and financial aid may be applied to pay for your transportation fee.
 For more information about signing up for transportation, contact: